rems-project/cn-tutorial/docs/getting-started/tutorials/compound.md

 </span>

-_Transpose (again)._ Recreate the transpose function from before, now using the swap function verified earlier (for `struct upoint`, with unsigned member values).
+_Transpose (again)._ Recreate the transpose function from before, now using the swap function verified earlier (for `struct upoint`, with unsigned int member values).
 <span style="color:red">
 BCP: No need for upoint now...
 </span>